CXVen/DGM-1600-Personal-Project-v2/readme.md

 # Chris' Personal Porfolio

-## This project is for my DGN 1600 course.
+## This project is for my DGM 1600 course.

+Here is the [LCRG page](https://www.learningcomponents.org) that was referenced.

 :octocat: